 For the past few years, it has seemed as if every conversation around loyalty, circles back to Millennials; and rightfully so.
 Millennials are now the largest generation living in the U.S. and collectively have an annual spending power of $600 billion.

 With this in mind, it’s no surprise that companies across all industries and verticals are catering to the needs of Millennials as a way to earn our loyalty.
-Thankfully for brands, 80% of Millennials already participate in loyalty and rewards programs, however, they have the latitude to choose and participate in programs that work best for their lifestyles.
+Thankfully for brands, 80 percent of Millennials already participate in loyalty and rewards programs, however, they have the latitude to choose and participate in programs that work best for their lifestyles.
 Millennials may be the most brand-loyal generation, but it is imperative to note that Millennial loyalty is highly selective and they lean away from the traditional punch-card programs based on the number of visits to a store that have long been a staple loyalty program.

 While market researchers and cultural commentators have pegged Millennials as unpredictable and inconsistent, this is simply untrue.
 What they want from brands is clear—they want loyalty programs that transcend the transaction, genuine experiences, customer engagement and convenience.